GoodBotCo/GoodBotCo.github.io/_posts/2017-05-13-semantic-ui-simple-form-wrapper.md

 ## Examples of using Simple Form wrappers in view templates

+While the above configuration is enough to create Semantic UI Forms out of the boxes, all the relevant classes would be applied to the form and it's inputs.
+However, there are some components that need custom wrappers.
 We'll look at how we can use the wrappers we added above in our view templates.
 We've only added custom components for [UI Checkboxes](https://semantic-ui.com/modules/checkbox.html), and [Input Label Addons](https://semantic-ui.com/elements/input.html#labeled).

-In the snippet below, pass the checkbox type you want create to `:wrapper`, in this case we've passed `:ui_checkbox`.
+In the snippet below, pass the checkbox type you want to create to `:wrapper`.
+In this case we've passed `:ui_checkbox`.
 Other options are `:ui_slider_checkbox` and `:ui_toggle_checkbox`.

 ```ruby
 = f.input :published, label: "Published?",